tesseract-ocr/tessdoc/Training-Tesseract-3.03–3.05.md

 **Important note**: Before you invest time and efforts on training Tesseract, it is highly recommended to read the [ImproveQuality](https://github.com/tesseract-ocr/tesseract/wiki/ImproveQuality) page.

-Tesseract 3.04 provides a [script](https://github.com/tesseract-ocr/tesseract/blob/master/training/tesstrain.sh) for an easy way to execute the various phases of training Tesseract.
+Tesseract 3.04 and 3.05 provide a [script](https://github.com/tesseract-ocr/tesseract/blob/3.05/training/tesstrain.sh) for an easy way to execute the various phases of training Tesseract.
 More information on using it can be found on the [tesstrain.sh](Training-Tesseract-–-tesstrain.sh) page.

 [Questions about the training process](#questions-about-the-training-process)